 So what better way to mix up this love of horror, my romance with fear and my undying loyalty to being a jazz musician, than to sit with friends, talk and laugh about what scares us?

 It’s all done in the spirit of fun.

-My desire for all who listens to these conversations, is to feel like we are kindred spirits in this world and beyond.
-Whatever you decide to do in life, honor your life and those of others and, go for it!
+My desire for all who listen to these conversations is to feel like we are kindred spirits in this world and beyond.
+Whatever you decide to do in life, honor your life and those of others, and, go for it!
 Have fun!